 Website and identity for an architecture studio.
 Rethinking the classic grid-based website format, and how to hierarchically structure and reveal content.
 Introducing reverse keyword-filtering.

 Identity with dynamic logo, inspired by optics.

-Also exists in static form.
+Our second project ever.
 One-pager featuring greedy stickiness.
 With project titles fighting to stay in the center of the page.

 Our first project ever.
 Showroom and archive website for a product designer and scenographer.
 Using navigational elements to create visual identity and page structure.
 Featuring a green scanner bar.